nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Design consideration:

-##### Aspect: Limit on the number of zoom links that can be mapped to each module lesson
+##### Aspect: How to encapsulate zoom links and module lesson fields

+* **Alternative 1:** Store zoom link and module lesson as strings

+  * Pros: Easier to implement as we do not need to create extra classes to encapsulate these objects.
+  * Cons: Does not adhere to OOP principles as higher level classes such as `Parser` need to be aware of lower level details, such as the regular expression of a zoom link.

-* **Alternative 1 (current choice):** Each module lesson can only be mapped to a single zoom link
+* **Alternative 2 (current choice):** Create classes to represent `ZoomLink` and `ModuleLesson` objects
-  * Pros: The execution of a zoom link command is less complicated as each zoom link is uniquely identified by its module lesson.
-          To access a specific zoom link, identifying its unique module lesson will suffice.
-  * Cons: Creates a restriction for users as they are only allowed to add one zoom link for each module lesson.

-* **Alternative 2:** Each module lesson can be mapped to multiple zoom links
-  * Pros: This creates more freedom and flexibility for users to add multiple zoom links for the same lesson.
-  * Cons: Accessing a specific zoom link during the execution of a zoom link command is tedious as we have to iterate through the list of zoom links that are mapped to the module lesson.
-This can affect the performance of the command.

-Alternative 1 was chosen as zoom links have to be accessed frequently.
-On the contrary, the use of alternative 2 can have negative impact on the performance of zoom link commands.
-Since it is unlikely that a specific module lesson can have multiple zoom links,
+  * Pros: Adheres strongly to OOP principles as we are able to abstract out the lower level details of `ZoomLink` and `ModuleLesson` into their respective classes.
+          We will be able to better demonstrate the behaviour of the respective `ZoomLink` and `ModuleLesson` objects.
+          It facilitates future development of the project if zoom link or module lesson were to have certain states or behaviour that have to be implemented.
+  * Cons: Additional classes have to be implemented to encapsulate zoom link and module lesson.
+These classes may appear to be unnecessary since zoom link and module lesson do not currently have significant states or behaviour.

+Alternative 1 was chosen since it followed OOP principles which is a good practice in a SE project.
+Also, it provides greater flexibility for expansion of the project.

 ##### Delete zoom link feature

-This delete zoom link feature deletes an existing zoom link from a module using the module lesson that is mapped to the target zoom link.
+This feature deletes an existing zoom link from a module using the module lesson that is mapped to the target zoom link.

 This feature is facilitated by the following classes:

   * `DeleteZoomLinkParser`:
     * It implements `DeleteZoomLinkParser#parse()` to validate and parse the module index and module lesson provided by the user.
   * `DeleteZoomLinkCommand`:
     * It implements `DeleteZoomLinkCommand#execute()` to delete the zoom link from the module using the unique module lesson that is mapped to the target zoom link.